simp/pupmod-simp-ssh/REFERENCE.md

 Configures ssh to use pam_oath TOTP in the sshd pam stack.
 Also configures sshd_config to use required settings.
 Inherits from simp_options::oath, defaults to false if not found.

-* WARNING: If this setting is enabled then disabled and passwordauthentication is unmanaged, this will be set to no in sshd_config!

 Default value: simplib::lookup('simp_options::oath', { 'default_value' => false })